AnaWaldila/dcad/README.md

  <b>Figure 6:</b> DCAD - Dosage Window Part 3
 </p>

 After this, the software opens a box with a question, if the user can input a second option of minearl adition.
-If yes, another tab opens, if not, the tab of "Agregado Miúdo" (sand) opens.
+If the answer is yes, another tab opens ("Adição Mineral 2 - mineral adition 2), if is not, the tab of "Agregado Miúdo" (sand) opens and "Adição Mineral 2" (mineral adition 2) is not enable.
-Both tabs "Agregado Miúdo" (sand) and "Agregado Graúdo" (stone) are the same informations.
-The user choose a register and, after insert, it needs to inform the water concentration, in %, "Teor de Água", and capacity water's absorvation, in %, "Absorção de Água (%)", like Figure 7.
+Both tabs "Agregado Miúdo" (sand) and "Agregado Graúdo" (stone) present the same pieces of informations.
+The user choose a register and, after insert, it needs to inform the water concentration, in %, "Teor de Água", and capacity water's absorvation, in %, "Absorção de Água (%)", as shown in Figure 7.

 <div>
 <img src="Figures/DCAD_Dosage4.png" width="80%">